Columbia Pictures: 1980s: Coca-Cola, Tri-Star, and other acquisitions and ventures

 On September 30, 1980, Kerkorian sued Columbia for ignoring shareholders' interest and violating an agreement with him.
 Columbia later accused him on October 2, of scheming with Nelson Bunker Hunt to gain control of Columbia.

 In 1981, Kerkorian sold his 25% stake in Columbia back to CPI.
 Columbia Pictures later acquired 81% of The Walter Reade Organization, which owned 11 theaters; it purchased the remaining 19% in 1985.

-Around this time, Columbia put Steven Spielberg's proposed follow-up to Close Encounters of the Third Kind, Night Skies, into turnaround.
+Around this time, Columbia put Steven Spielberg's proposed follow-up to Close Encounters of the Third Kind, Night Skies, into turnaround (halting a production and making it available to outsiders).
 The project eventually became the highest-grossing film of the time, E.T. the Extra-Terrestrial.
 Columbia received a share of the profits for its involvement in the development.

 On May 17, 1982, Columbia Pictures acquired Spelling-Goldberg Productions for over $40 million.
-With a healthier balance-sheet (due in large part to box office hits like Kramer vs. Kramer, Stir Crazy, The Blue Lagoon, and Stripes), Columbia was bought by The Coca-Cola Company on June 22, 1982, for $750 million.
+With a healthier balance-sheet (due in large part to boxoffice hits like Kramer vs. Kramer, Stir Crazy, The Blue Lagoon, and Stripes), Columbia was bought by The Coca-Cola Company on June 22, 1982, for $750 million.
 Studio head Frank Price mixed big hits like Tootsie, Gandhi, The Karate Kid, The Big Chill, and Ghostbusters with many costly flops.
 To share the increasing cost of film production, Coke brought in two outside investors whose earlier efforts in Hollywood had come to nothing.
 In 1982, Columbia, Time Inc.'s HBO and CBS announced, as a joint venture, "Nova Pictures"; this enterprise was to be renamed Tri-Star Pictures.
 In 1983, Price left Columbia Pictures after a dispute with Coca-Cola and went back to Universal.
 He was replaced by Guy McElwaine.

 In the early 1980s, Columbia and Tri-Star Pictures set up a film partnership with Delphi Film Associates and acquired an interest in various film releases.
 In 1984, Delphi Film Associates III acquired an interest in the Tri-Star and Columbia film slate of 1984, which would make a $60 million offering in the financing of film production.
 Also that year, Columbia Pictures had bought out the rights to Hardbodies, which was once premiered on The Playboy Channel.

 Columbia Pictures expanded its music publishing operations in the 1980s, acquiring Big 3 Publishing (the former sheet music operations of Robbins, Feist, and Miller) from MGM/UA Communications Co. in 1983, Belwin-Mills Publishing from Simon & Schuster in 1985, and Al Gallico Music in 1987.

 On June 18, 1985, Columbia's parent acquired Norman Lear and Jerry Perenchio's Embassy Communications, Inc. (including Embassy Pictures, Embassy Television, Tandem Productions, and Embassy Home Entertainment), mostly for its library of television series such as All in the Family and The Jeffersons, for $485 million.
 On November 16, 1985, CBS dropped out of the Tri-Star venture.